AndreiRadchenko/quiz-supervisor/prerequirements.md

 ## Obtaining player name

 After seat number has been assigned, application does api request to get player data. player state should also be updated from request `GET {{base_url}}/seats/[seat]` on application start and application update by draggin screen from upper to lower screen part.
-Also player state updates from request `GET {{base_url}}/seats/[seat]` on websocket event 'UPDATE_PLAYER'
+Also player state updates from request `GET {{base_url}}/seats/[seat]` on websocket event 'UPDATE_PLAYERS'

 ## Backend State Change Function